 Dental Crown Vs Dental Bridge – Which One Is Better?

 A dental crown can replace a patient’s damaged or decaying tooth which is placed on top of a dental implant to replace a missing tooth.
 Dental implants are titanium fixtures, surgically fastened to your jawbone below the gum line.
 These bio-compatible implants become anchored to your bone through osseointegration (the bone fuses to the metal).
-This process provides stable support you can rely on while eating and speaking.
+This dental procedure provides stable support you can rely on for being able to eat and speak efficiently.
 The healing process after getting an implant can take up to 6-12 weeks.
 Our doctor will then place a titanium post (or abutment) into your implant, where they will mount your dental crown.

 Bridges are usually used to replace multiple missing teeth.
-They have two crowns – one on either end – and a bridge of replacement teeth that rest in the area of the gums where there is tooth loss.
+They have two crowns, one on either end and a bridge of replacement teeth that rest in the area of the gums where there are missing teeth.
 The crowns at the ends of a bridge will be fused to existing teeth (that need to be filed down by our dentist to fit correctly), or they can be attached to dental implants.

 So, which dental treatment option is best for you?
 Let’s examine both options more closely.

-A crown is a false tooth that is usually made up of tooth colored porcelain or ceramic.
+A dental crown is a tooth-colored, ceramic false tooth.
 One pro to a dental crown is that it can be custom-made in a lab as per the requirements of the individual patient.
-The color and texture of your crown can also be matched exactly to the existing teeth.
-In some crowns, gold alloys are chosen for aesthetic purposes by patients and also used for improving its strength.
+The color and texture of your new crown will also be matched exactly to your existing teeth.
+In some crowns, gold alloys are chosen for aesthetic purposes by patients and also used for improving their strength.

 Dentists usually prefer dental crowns when an existing tooth is chipped, broken, or fractured beyond repair.
 During a dental crown procedure, the tooth will be filed down and reshaped into the correct size.
 All tooth decay is then removed from the surface of the tooth and the structural integrity is restored so that it can support the dental crown.
 Then the crown is attached to the tooth or dental implant and cemented into position.
 This acts as a cap over the newly shaped tooth or dental implant to improve its strength.

-A dental bridge is a prosthetic appliance a dentist used to treat patients with missing teeth.
+The dental bridge is a prosthetic appliance used by our dentist to treat patients with missing teeth.
 Dental bridges are false teeth that are firmly fixed between two crowns.
-The teeth on either side of the gap are first prepared so that that the dental bridge can easily be placed.
-In some cases, dental implants are used for replacing the missing teeth rather than the existing teeth.
-Once a bridge is placed into its position, it functions exactly like natural teeth.
+The teeth on either side of the teeth that are missing are first prepared for easy placement of the bridge.
+Dental implants are used for replacing the missing teeth rather than the existing teeth.
+Once a dental bridge is placed into its position, it will function exactly like your natural teeth.